cezarypiatek/cezarypiatek.github.io/src/content/post/demystifying-elk-stack/index.md

  - `fields` - a set of additional attributes that will be added to each log entry.
 I'm using it later to build ElasticSearch index and identifie the logs source.
  - `output.logstash` - `hosts` this is ip and port where the logstash is installed and listening.
 (TODO: how to extract it from docker)

-Filebat configuration is the yaml format which is sensible for whitespace.
-I'm using `VisualStudioCode` with `yaml` plugin to avoid potential problem cause by invalid intendation.
+Filebat configuration is in the yaml format which is sensible for whitespace.
+I'm using `VisualStudioCode` with [yaml plugin](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) to avoid potential problem cause by invalid intendation.
 After updating Filebeat configuration restart the service using `Restart-Service filebeat` powershell command.
 If you are not sure that Filebeat is working as expected stop Filebeat service with `Stop-Service filebat` and run it in the debbug mode using command `filebeat -e -d "publish"` where all events will be printed in the console.
 [Here](https://www.elastic.co/guide/en/beats/filebeat/1.1/enable-filebeat-debugging.html) you can read more about filebeat debugging.